Dr. Terence Sim

 School of Computing, National University of Singapore

-Associate Professor and Assistant Dean of Corporate Relations
+Associate Professor and Vice Dean of Communications

 About Dr. Terence Sim

 The above sums up my teaching and research philosophy.
 Over the years, I had the pleasure of teaching many courses - Introductory Programming, Computer Vision, Visual Effects, Multimedia - and interacting with many talented students.
 I'm currently teaching Discrete Structures, and Biometrics Authentication.

 For research, I explore several areas related to Visual Computing: Facial image analysis, Multimodal biometrics, Facial rendering, Computational photography, Continuous authentication, Music transcription, to name a few.
 I combine machine learning with physics-based modeling and graphics rendering to tackle the challenges in research.

 Jing Li, Yongkang Wong, Terence Sim

 Disentangling semantic features (such as illumination, pose, and identity) from a set of face images very difficult, but immensely useful.
 The problem is compounded because large fully labeled datasets are not available.
 This paper proposes a bridging dataset to overcome this problem.